antoniohof/masterpdoc/content/blog/2021-02-01-circa-106-apparation-occupation-odradek-kite.md

 ---
-title: circa 106 - apparation / occupation - Odradek Kite
+title: circa 106 - Sighting - Odradekic Kite
 date: 2021-02-01T10:47:37.585Z
-description: A sudden apparition of the Odradek in a new house / space.
-Shape shifted into a broken kite.
+description: A sudden apparition of a an/The Odradek in a new house/space.
+Shape shifted into/from a broken kite.
 tags: borges, odradek, kites, shape shifting
 thumbnail: /img/odradek.jpg
 ---